- Who We Are

 Oftentimes, “ecological amnesia” causes the ethical activist to forget our interconnectedness with the earth as well as one another.
 This workshop will excavate intentions of environmental justice work through the construction of an ethics that integrates intentionally, relationality, and collective actions.
 Making center the voices of black, indigenous, and Latinx communities (in New Mexico and across the US), we invite participants to discuss the disconnects that occur as a result of gentrification, resources disparity, and within our human-to-human relationships.
 Breaking down the dichotomy of an environment that is “out there” as opposed to “in here,” inclusive of all, we will create new language around home and family for a more healing ecological and environmental practice.

 Bears Ears, an Indigenous sacred site and currently a National Monument in the Four Corners region (New Mexico/Colorado/Utah/Arizona) is under full attack by the Trump administration for the sole purpose of opening this sacred and environmentally fragile area to mining and other extractive industries.
 This workshop will include a panel of Indigenous leaders involved with this struggle who will share their experiences and strategies to protect this land.
-Co-facilitators Anne Klaeysen and Rick Chavolla will share how the NY Society and American Indian Community House have formed a partnership.
+Co-facilitators Anne Klaeysen and Rick Chavolla will share how the New York Society for Ethical Culture and American Indian Community House have formed a partnership.
+Valerie Siow, the Director of the POV Laguna language project, and Angelo Baca of Bears Ears, Utah, longtime advocate for protection of Bears Ears land and environment, will add discussion on the relation between Indigenous language and protection of the land/environment.
+Valerie will specifically discuss this from the Laguna perspective.

 A Guide for Weaving Justice